runemadsen/github-oauth/README.md

 Examples
 --------

-This is a simple example on how to use the gem (here using sinatra routes).
-The gem will use the "callback_url" from your Github application OAuth settings (in this case I set it to http://mysite.com/oauth).
+This is a simple example on how you would use the gem (here using sinatra routes).
+The gem will use the "callback_url" from your Github application OAuth settings.

     require 'github-oauth'